Term of the Moment

 Big data makes sense out of the huge amount of data companies generate.
 Finding patterns in that data that lead to streamlining inventory, manufacturing, sales and marketing is a huge analytical chore for organizations.
 However, big data has evolved to fuel AI systems.
 The massive amount of content that traverses the Internet is used to train AI systems to become more "intelligent" (see AI and GPT).
 See big data.

-Facebook, X/Twitter and other social sites changed the world of human interaction, allowing everyone to stay in touch as well as be a publisher to the world at large.
-Nearly every website and software application has a social component that lets people share what they see, hear or watch.
+Facebook, X/Twitter and other social media sites changed the world of human interaction, allowing everyone to stay in touch as well as publish to the world at large.
+In addition, many websites and software applications have a social component that lets people share what they see, hear or watch.

 Unfortunately, the buzz about social media in the 2020s is too often the downside.
 Feelings, images and videos posted on the Internet might remain online forever.
 Teenagers live on their phones and can be subjected to humiliation by their peers.
 Psychologists blame social media as the number one cause for the rise of teen depression and suicides in the U.S.